-Meth: Why Is It So Alluring to the Gay Community?
-(Part 1)
+Meth: Why Is It So Alluring to So Many Queer Men?

-This article is the first of a four-part series on meth in the gay and bi community.
+This article is the first of a four-part series on meth in the queer community.
 Read parts 2, 3 and 4.

-The birth of meth, and its infiltration into the gay community
+The birth of meth, and its infiltration into the queer community

 Meth proved perfect for a community relentlessly stigmatized by societal homophobia.
 It dispelled the dark shadows of societal disapproval and internalized shame, replacing those feelings with a euphoric, long-lasting physical high, a chemical kinship with others and nonstop energy for dancing and sex until dawn.
 It negated how the homophobic society of the time told gay men to feel about themselves, their relationships and their sex lives.